nguyennhatquan/Project-Guide/README.md

 🔅🔅<b>THE END</b>🔅🔅
 </p>
 <p align='center'>
-Look like you've seen all my projects, thank you 🥰
+It looks like your tour ends here, thank you 🥰
 </p>